JoseMarioCarranza/NetflixClon/README.md

-Here is the updated README with the live link included:

----

 # Netflix Clone Website

 This project is a simple static website that replicates the Netflix homepage design.
 It was built using HTML and CSS to demonstrate web development skills and attention to design details.